rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 If you don't have nova-agent installed, the following symptoms might occur:

-- Builds take forever, but eventually complete.
+- Builds take a long time, but eventually complete.
 The resulting server has the same IP address information and password as the server used to create its image.
-Thus, networking doesn't work, but you can login via console.
+Thus, networking doesn't work, but you can log in by using the console.

 - You can't reset the root or admin password through the Cloud Control Panel.

-- You can't add or remove networks or set proper IP adresses and routes, which causes build failures.
+- You can't add or remove networks or set proper IP addresses and routes, which causes build failures.

-- No Red Hat&reg; Enterprise Linux registration or Windows activation.
+- Red Hat&reg; Enterprise Linux registration or Windows activation does not occur.

-- (Windows only) Versions older versions than 1.3.1 do not work with RackConnect v3, because the agent can't properly create virtual NICs with the Cloud Network names.
+- (Windows only) Versions older versions than 1.3.1 do not work with RackConnect v3, because the agent can't properly create virtual Network Interface Cards (NICs) with the Cloud Network names.

 All images created from a server with a broken nova-agent exhibit these issues.
 If you open the server page in **alerts.ohthree.com**, you typically see an error